Filtering in tractography using autoencoders (FINTA): Introduction

 \section{Introduction}

-Tractography is a diffusion Magnetic Resonance Imaging (dMRI) data feature extraction technique that provides information about the brain white matter structural connectivity.
-These connectivity pathways are composed of streamlines virtually representing fascicles of white matter fibers.
+Tractography uses local orientation information from diffusion Magnetic Resonance Imaging (dMRI) data to delineate the brain white matter fiber pathways, and hence, to provide information about its structural connectivity.
+These connectivity pathways in tractograms are composed of streamlines virtually representing fascicles of white matter fibers.
 Tractography methods face a number of challenges when propagating streamlines, including avoiding the early termination of the tracking procedure \citep{Smith:Neuroimage:2012, Girard:Neuroimage:2014}, providing streamlines between gray matter regions that are known to be connected while avoiding spurious streamlines, ensuring the full occupancy of the white matter volume by the streamlines \citep{Rheault:Neuroimage:2019}, and a complete gray matter surface coverage when streamlines reach the cortex \citep{StOnge:Neuroimage:2018}.
-As a result, and despite the efforts to address these issues, white matter tracking procedures are known to produce a disproportionately large amount of invalid streamlines (referred to as ``implausible''s in this work, as opposed to ``plausible'' streamlines).
+As a result, and despite the efforts to address these issues, white matter tracking procedures are known to produce a disproportionately large amount of invalid streamlines (referred to as ``implausibles'' in this work, as opposed to ``plausible'' streamlines).
 The category of invalid streamlines spans a broad group of streamlines that are known not to satisfy accepted anatomical constraints.
-These include streamlines that contain loops or sharp bends; streamlines that stop in non-white matter tissues, such as the cerebrospinal fluid (CSF); streamlines that prematurely stop in the white matter; or streamlines describing trajectories between gray matter regions that are not connected structurally.
-An illustration of ``plausible'' and ``implausible'' streamlines can be seen in figure \ref{fig:plausible_vs_implausible}.
+These include streamlines that contain loops or sharp bends; streamlines that stop in non-gray matter tissues, such as the cerebrospinal fluid (CSF); streamlines that prematurely stop in the white matter; or streamlines describing trajectories between gray matter regions that are not connected structurally.
+An illustration of plausible and implausible streamlines can be seen in figure \ref{fig:plausible_vs_implausible}.
 According to the ISMRM 2015 Tractography Challenge benchmark \citep{Maier-Hein:NatureComm:2017}, tracking methods produce a non-negligible proportion of invalid streamlines as a trade-off between sensitivity and specificity.
 The study reported that non-existing, false positive connections were present in as many as $64\%$ of the submissions.
-Hence, improved filtering strategies are required to detect and remove anatomically unfeasible streamlines and mitigate the undesired drifts of the streamline propagation methods.
+Hence, improved filtering strategies are required to detect and remove anatomically unfeasible streamlines and mitigate some of the limitations derived from current streamline propagation methods.